 |Lenders may foreclose if you default||Yes||No|

-|Interest is tax-deductable||Yes||No|
+|Interest is tax-deductable||Sometimes||No|

 |May have undisclosed fees||No||Yes|

-Where can you find a solar loan?
+Where can you get a solar loan?

-Fortunately, solar loans have become increasingly accessible in recent years – and the number of banks and institutions offering solar loans continues to grow!
+Solar loans have become increasingly accessible in recent years – and the number of banks and institutions offering solar loans continues to grow!

 - Credit unions: local banks and credit unions all over the country offer energy loan products for homeowners.
 You can often find some of the lowest-cost, most advantageous loan options here!